ijash/pc_auto_on/readme.md

 | Step Down Converter   | 1         | (Optional) If you want to get the power source from the higher DC Voltage.                                                                  |

 ## Assembly

-Look at the schematic below.
+Upload the code using Arduino-IDE, then before powering on, assemble the hardware following the schematic below. then, connect power `5V +` power supply to `RAW` and `-` to `GND`

 ![Schematic](img/pcswitch.png)